N-able/AgentDeploymentPackage/README.md

 This is a community-based Automation Suite intended as a replacement for the stock N-central Group Policy Installer Script as provided by N-able.
 It is not supported by SolarWinds MSP or N-able, so please do not contact their support department regarding any problems or questions about this script.
 In addition, please do not contact the support departments of any individual Partners in the SolarWinds MSP Community regarding the Automation Suite or its components.

-If you discover a problem with any component of the Automation Suite or have ideas on how it could be improved, post an issue on [GitHub](https://github.com/N-able/AgentDeploymentPackage/issues).
+If you discover a problem with any component of the Automation Suite or have ideas on how it could be improved, post an issue on GitHub [](https://github.com/N-able/AgentDeploymentPackage/issues).
 Alternatively, post on the NRC discussion forum.

 These tools are provided as-is, in the best of faith, by those Partners and Community Members involved in their development.
 If you use this in your environment, we would love to hear from you on GitHub!